 Once the adjuster has figured out how much it will cost to rebuild, repair, or replace your home or property, the adjuster will review your policy to calculate how much the insurance company will pay.
-A contractor will write their estimate for all damages to be repaired, while the insurance company adjuster will only write their estimate for the damages caused by a covered peril and/or the insurance policy.
 If you've never filed a claim before, this process can seem overwhelming.
 But you can read this section to learn how claim payments are calculated and how your coverage will impact what your insurance company pays.
-You can also learn the meaning of some of the words insurance companies use.
+You can learn the meaning of some of the words insurance companies use.